 The current legislation that replaced No Child Left Behind, the Every Student Succeeds Act (ESSA), affects teachers and students in classrooms throughout the state of Texas.
-In regard to of English Learners, ESSA plays a significant role in their education.
-According to TEA (2019, 8-9), ESSA:

-Recognizes the unique needs of English learners, including the recognition of subgroups of English learners such as:
+In regard to of English Unogrout the state of reast in region to of chigan Learners, ESSA plays a significant role in their education.
+According to TEA (2019, 8-9), ESSA: Recognizes the unique needs of English learners, including the recognition of subgroups of it moved several provisions relevant to English learners (e.g., accountability for performance on the English language proficiency assessment) from Title II, Part A to Title I, Part A of the ESEA.
+The ESSA amendments to Title I and Title III took into effect on July 1, 2017 (ESSA, 2017).

-- · English learners with disabilities,

-- · recently arrived English learners (newcomers),

-- long-term English learners.
+- English learners such as: English learners with disabilities, recently arrived English learners (newcomers), and - long-term English learners.